 - INDIRECT Function

 - TODAY Function in Excel

 - OFFSET FunctionOFFSET FunctionThe offset function in Excel displays the range of parts from the cell's start point.
 It takes five arguments, all of which are mandatory.
 This function is used in the following way: =offset(reference, rows, columns, height, width), where height and width refer to the referred reference.

 As a side effect of using these volatile functions, NOW Function Excel always prompts you to save the workbook when you close it, even if you made no changes to it.
 For NOW Function Excel example, if you open a workbook that contains any of these volatile functions, scroll around a bit (but don’t change anything), and then close the file.
 Excel asks whether you want to save the workbook.

 You can circumvent this behavior by using the Manual Recalculation mode, with the Recalculate before save option turned off.
 Change the recalculation mode in the Calculate section of the Formulas tab in the NOW Function Excel Options dialog box (choose File->Options).

-NOW Excel function is updated whenever the worksheet is calculated.
+The NOW Excel function is updated whenever the worksheet is calculated.
 For example, if you enter either of the preceding formulas into a worksheet, the formula of NOW Function in Excel displays the current date-time.
-When you open the workbook tomorrow, though, =now() excel will display the current date-time for that day and particular time.
+When you open the workbook tomorrow, though, =now() will display the current date-time for that a day and a particular time.
 If we save the workbook containing NOW function excel and open it after 5 days, =now() excel will automatically show the current date of that day and the time at that particular instant of time without any change to the formula.

 Displaying the Current Time